 That’s why vine was such a good app.

 6 seconds is just an exact amount of attention I’m willing to pay.

-Everyone with a few thousands of followers feels like an influencer.
+Everyone with a few thousand followers feels like an influencer.
 It feels like you have the power to make a change.
 To influence someone.
 That feeling is very addictive and dangerous.

 There is no argument that social media are harmful and unhealthy.
 Who even truly enjoys them anymore?
 Doesn’t it all feel like an obligation?
 Are you capable of going one day a week without any social media?

 Social media nowadays are full of unhealthy body images and unrealistic standards.
 Never-ending holidays and fancy dinners.
-We all know how much work goes to presenting only the fake best of you online.
+We all know how much work goes into presenting only the fake best of you online.

 It’s too much pressure and stress for validation from strangers on the internet.

 Instagram is living its tumble as well and it’s not because your parents and aunties joined Instagram and made it not fun as they did to Facebook.